gabemack/uniauth/README.md

    - Rename the file from `config.example.js` to `config.js`
    - Set your guild ID, and an array of role IDs that you want added to users upon authentication

+### Contributing
+Please do.
+If you run into any problems please open an issue.